arkency/posts/posts/2012-12-05-google-analytics-for-developers.md

 <a href="/assets/images/google-analytics-for-developers/ga-events.png" rel="lightbox"><img src="/assets/images/google-analytics-for-developers/ga-events-fit.png" class="fit"></a>

-In this section you can choose which category, action or label is interesting for you and show only occurences of that type.
+In this section you can choose which category, action or label is interesting for you and show only occurrences of that type.
 You can also see flow of your users in terms of events - below "Events overview" you can find "Events Flow".

 ## Goals